fqantonio/GoingInductive/README.md

 Most of the time the professional, specific, **day-to-day teacher work** data is rarely or never investigated, at least, in the Portuguese educational environment.
 For the teachers, there is no time to look back and work through the data results, the qualitative remarks, or through the statistics.
 And, as a consequence, no robust conclusions are possible.
 Worse, even if someone does it, it's normal not to share it.

-In my view, both research and discussion with peers are crucial to better adjust our decisions regarding the specific strategies, activities and learning flux presented that must also be adapted to the way students learn today.
-The way learning happens and motivation changes, is so fast!
-So, teaching, at least in Portugal, is a very solitary job with all of its directly related drawbacks.

-My **personal goal** was to know if the strategic decisions I did in 2008 were positive for my students: did they benefit from the educational strategic change?
+My **personal motivation** is to know if the strategic decisions I did in 2008 were positive for my students: did they benefit from the educational strategic change?
 It was a global benefit or some groups benefited more?
-Does anyone have the same kind of research?
+Does anyone have the same kind of research for comparition?
 Can anyone corroborate this results or criticize them?
-Sharing is the way to go in order to exchange results an find knowledge.
+Sharing is the way to go to find knowledge.

-The organizational environment of schools and teachers in Portugal doesn't help this type of research work.
-Focused on managing the schools as enterprises with a lot of controlling bureaucracy, putting numbers and paperwork ahead of the crucial and significant decisions around teaching, real assessment is barely used, research follows the same pattern, and when it happens, its just shared at the university level.
-Meaning:

-1 - The crucial planning and individual teacher-student interaction is less important for this organization;

-2 - Time spent on research and discussions is useless: numbers constrain our job, of course, it's normal, but with the same money we can do better if we can get together and discuss the way we could be organized.

-Luckily, the knowledge and the tools available online today, allows us to go further with peer contribution, beyond a simple Average Treatment Effect (some of us, at least, do some mean computations): statistical knowledge is not something that we are prepared for and the statistical tools are very expensive.
-Today, this tools are available with opensource licences: so, time is crucial: teacher need it to study, get the necessary knowledge and interpret the results.
-And publish it!

 # RESULTS

-The next two tables present a resume of the **results**, only for the most **robust and reliable sample** used in this work: in fact the sample is much larger.
-So, they show results about the JUNIOR sample for SCHOOL 1, which means:

-  1. not having the school effect [^readme-7];

-[^readme-7]: Is there an underlying behavioral underlying effect?

-  2.  the sample has students with the same age;
-  3.  it doesn't have the problem of using the less numbered entrances of the junior high students sample.
+Figure 2 and the next table present a resume of the **results**.
+The values showed represent changes in the variables median.

 ![Figure 2: Resume results for the 4C/ID treatment effect](Figures/Figure2_resumeResults.png)

-The values showed in the table represent changes in the variables median.

 The next table resumes the former graph in another order: it shows the percentage of "positive", "negative" and "no effects", detected for each sample.